Sedowan/ESP32_WIFI_Manager/README.md

 - The configuration web interface has no authentication (intended for initial setup only)
 - You can extend security with:
   - Custom password protection for the web interface
-  - AP access restrictions (e.g., MAC filtering)
+  - APSTA access restrictions (e.g., MAC filtering)

 ---